The Skills page in PushMetrics, with the list of skills on the left and the markdown editor for the selected skill on the right

 1

 Open Settings → AI Capabilities → Skills and click New Skill.
-You'll get a fresh markdown file to edit.
+You'll land in a blank markdown editor.

 2